karl-joan/text2art-gan/README.md

 Project aimed to create a GAN, that is able to generate art just from text descriptions.
 ## To do
 - Add a licence
+- Add a way to download model parameters